gltovar/uDesktopDuplication/README.md

 This fork allows for installation through UPM
 Just add this repo + `#upm` to the package manager

-Alternatively the following still works
+Alternatively the following still works, but only contains changes till 1.7.0

 Please download the latest *uDesktopDuplication.unitypackage* from the [release page](https://github.com/hecomi/uDesktopDuplication/releases).